oumaimagaidi/PIFullStack-EmergencyDepartment/README.md

 4.  **Access the Application:** Open your browser to `http://localhost:3000` (or the port specified by your frontend Vite config).
 5.  **Ensure MongoDB is running:** Make sure your MongoDB server is running and accessible at the URI specified in the backend's `.env`.
 6.  **Check Browser Console:** Look for any `ERR_CONNECTION_REFUSED` or other errors indicating the frontend cannot reach the backend.
+7.  **(Optional) Hosting:** If you have access to hosting services via [GitHub Education](https://education.github.com/pack), you can deploy your application.
+Consider services like Heroku, DigitalOcean, or Namecheap (often included in the pack).
+Add a "Deployment" section here with the live URL if hosted.